railsbridge-boston/railsbridge-boston/views/curriculum/getting_started.markdown

 In this case we told it to create a new project called suggestotron.
 We'll go into detail on what it created shortly.

-`--skip-sprockets` turns off a feature called the Asset Pipeline which we won't be using.
+`--skip-sprockets` turns off a complex optimization feature called the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) which we won't be using.

 ## Step 2